Frequently Asked Questions

 Any credit hours over the maximum must be approved by the associate or assistant dean for academic affairs of the student's college.

 Tuition is based on your student level.
 If you are an employee, tuition is based on the course level.
 Please click on Tuition and Financial Aid for more information and rates.
 Tuition rates for auditing a course are the same as taking them for credit.

 Federal loans (Direct Loans and Direct PLUS Loans) and private educational loans are available to assist students with their Summer Session financing needs.
 Information and application procedures are available on the Financial Aid website.

 Tuition rates for auditing a course are the same as taking them for credit.
 Students are not allowed to sit in a class without being properly registered.
 Click tuition rates for more detailed information.

 Payment is expected on or before your first day of class.
-Students who have not received a bill prior to your first day of class should contact the Office of Student Accounts at (574) 631-7113 to make payment arrangements.
+Students who have not received a bill prior to their first day of class should contact the Office of Student Accounts at (574) 631-7113 to make payment arrangements.

 If you are a current Notre Dame student participating in a credit-bearing internship in the summer, you will be charged tuition for the internship; however, you might be eligible for an internship exemption and will receive a scholarship toward your internship credits.
-Scholarship is placed on your student account at the end of the month before statements are released and tuition might be accessed at different times throughout the month.
+The scholarship is placed on your student account at the end of the month before statements are released and tuition might be accessed at different times throughout the month.
 Expect a gap between the tuition being charged to your account and the scholarship being placed on your account.
-Please contact email@example.com if you have questions regarding your eligibility of the internship exemption.
+Please contact email@example.com if you have questions regarding your eligibility for the internship exemption.

-If you are a current Notre Dame student, you can request your transcript through insideND.
+Current Students: If you are a current Notre Dame student, you can request your transcript through insideND.

 Grades are available based on this calendar.